 Dog seat belts for bigger dogs, or dog safety seats for the little ones, are a great way for your canines to be safe while still being able to see the outside world.
 A harness seat belt is a better option than a collar seat belt which can hurt a dog’s neck if an emergency stop is necessary.

 Cats and other furry companions should always be in a crate on the rear passenger seat, and the crate secured with the rear seat belt.

-Soda cans, bottles, and other heavy objects can become dangerous projectiles if there’s an accident, and may cause serious injury to your pets and yourself.
-Keeping your car clutter free is another way of ensuring you are driving safely with pets.
+Soda cans, bottles, and other heavy objects can become dangerous projectiles if there’s an accident, and may cause serious injury to you

 Driving safely with your pets on long-distance car rides

 Long distance driving with a pet in the vehicle is different than running down the street to the store.
 You should:

 Keep plenty of food and water in the car.

 Make a bathroom stop every hour or two for both you and your pet.

 Speak to your vet before you go on a long car trip if you think your cat or dog may need anti-anxiety medication.
 A crying cat or barking dog on a long road trip is not a happy experience.